-Fetal growth is an amazing thing.
+Fetal growth is a truly amazing thing.
 During the 17th week of pregnancy, the fetus is continuing to grow faster than ever before.
-The fetus may measure as long as 6 inches and weigh up to 7 ounces.
+S/he may measure as long as 6 inches and weigh up to 7 ounces.

-All reflexes are in place so the fetus can suck, swallow and blink.
+All reflexes are in place so your little one can now suck, swallow and blink.
 Fat is being stored under the skin so good nutrition is important.
 The heart is pumping vigorously and can pump more than 25 quarts of blood on any given day.

 The uterus now stretches below the belly button by about 2 inches.
-Fetal growth does not come without some effect on the pregnant body.
-Expecting mothers have probably gained between five and ten pounds at this point, which is common and normal.
-As the fetus grows and gains weight, so will the pregnant woman.
+Remember, fetal growth doesn't occur without some effect on your body.
+You have probably gained between five and ten pounds at this point, which is common and normal.
+As the fetus grows and gains weight, so will you.

-Fetal movements can be felt from inside but not necessarily through the abdominal tissues.
-This can quickly change so dad needs to feel the tummy often.
-Before long, a simple placement of the hand on the uterus will cause the most memorable moment in life — feeling the baby move.
+Fetal movements can be felt from inside but not necessarily through the abdominal tissues from the outside.
+This can quickly change so Dad should feel your tummy often.
+Before long, a simple placement of the hand on your belly will cause the most memorable moment in life — feeling your baby move!

 This is the prime of pregnancy.
 The uterus is growing to the point where it is visible to other people and you may feel better than you have in a long time.
 Shopping, vacationing and just having fun are perfect pastimes for an expectant couple now.

 Periods of rapid growth in the uterus require more calories and food, so choose your food wisely.
 A healthy pregnancy diet includes whole grains, healthy fats and lots of water.
 Prenatal vitamins should still be taken every day.